Annual Conference and Exhibition 2023

 NHS Resolution

 NHS Resolution is an arm's length body of the Department of Health and Social Care.
-We provide expertise to the NHS on resolving concerns and disputes fairly, sharing learning for improvement and preserving resources for patient care.
-Our four main functions are Claims Management, Practitioner Performance Advice, Primary Care Appeals and Safety and Learning.
+They provide expertise to the NHS on resolving concerns and disputes fairly, sharing learning for improvement and preserving resources for patient care.
+Their four main functions are claims management, practitioner performance advice, primary care appeals, and safety and learning.

 Get in touch